RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 The package stores the following smart contracts:

+**Smart contracts for request deployment**

+- `RequestDeployer` smart contract to which we delegate our deployment through the function `deploy(value, salt, bytecode)`.
+It enables to deploy contract with the `CREATE2` opcode to easily manage our contract deployment addresses.

 **Smart contracts for ethereum-storage package**

 - `RequestHashStorage` allows to declare a hash `NewHash(hash, submitter, feesParameters)`.
 Only a whitelisted contract can declare hashes.